 What are Online Discussion Forums?

-An online discussion forum is a virtual environment where students communicate with their peers and instructors without temporal or geographical barriers [3][9].
-Recently, academic online discussion forums have become more popular among undergraduate courses due to the asynchronous nature [10]. esearch studies have that students participate in meaningful discussions in online discussion forums. studies suggest that students’ engagement has a strong relationship with their academic performance.
-For example, Minichiello have suggested that engaging in the online learning forums in first-year calculus[3].
-Cheng et.[1] suggest that the implementation of an online discussion forum he level of engagement in discussion forums can be influenced by teachers’ involvement and the possibility of receiving course credits (Garrison et al., 1999, 2001, 2003; Guzdial & Turns, 2000; Taradi & Taradi, 2004).
-However, focus more on the text studies students’ engagement in online discussion forums influence on students’ academic behavior.
+An online discussion forum is a virtual environment where students can communicate with their peers and instructors without temporal or geographical barriers [3][9].
+Recently, academic online discussion forums have become more popular among undergraduate courses due to their asynchronous nature [10].
+Research studies have shown that students participate in meaningful discussions in online discussion forums.
+Other studies suggest that students’ engagement in discussion forums has a strong relationship with their academic performance.
+For example, Minichiello and Hailey (2013) have suggested that engaging in the online learning forums is highly correlated to students’ performance in first-year calculus[3].
+Cheng et al..[1] suggest that the implementation of an online discussion forum benefited students because they demonstrate that online collaborative learning reflected improved academic outcomes.

+The level of engagement in discussion forums can be influenced by teachers’ involvement and the possibility of receiving course credits (Garrison et al., 1999, 2001, 2003; Guzdial & Turns, 2000; Taradi & Taradi, 2004).
+However, the studies that looked at external motivators for student engagement with the forum focused more on the text of the students’ post; they might have overlooked the effect of other forms of participation.

+Most studies regarding students’ engagement in online discussion forums focus on the motivational influences on students’ academic behavior.
 Only limited studies have focused on the relationship of students’ demographic characteristics and their level of engagement.
-For example, in a case study of a social online discussion forum, Yeh et.[3] gender, nationality and age.
-They that more than half of users re female (53%), and half of the users between the ages of 16-30.
-Ke et.[4] complete a study on how students’ ethnicity affects their level of participation in an online learning forum concluded that students’ minority status with lower satisfaction with the web-based distancelearning.
-In our study, we of relationship of demographics with students’ participation online discussion forum. a sophomore-level dynamics and vibrations class that incorporated active, blended, and collaborative learning strategies. tudents ommunicate with their peers
+For example, in a case study of a social online discussion forum, Yeh et al..[3] studied the participation of users based on their gender, nationality, and age.
+They found that more than half of the users were female (53%), and half of the users were between the ages of 16-30.
+Ke et al..[4] complete a study on how students’ ethnicity affects their level of participation in an online learning forum and concluded that students’ minority status correlated with lower satisfaction with the web-based, distance-learning class.

+Most of the demographic related studies on academic forums have examined public learning or social forums influence, instead of a discussion forum only focusing on a class.
+In our study, all participants have the chance to meet with peers and instructors on campus.
+Therefore, it is more interesting to study if students’ demographic characteristics make a difference in the level of engagement.
+Here the discussion forum was incorporated as part of the class website for a sophomore-level dynamics and vibrations class that incorporated active, blended, and collaborative learning strategies.
+Students used the forum to communicate with their classmates regarding homework questions, example problems, or other course content.

 Social Network Analysis (SNA)